 What`s the first thing that`s on your mind, when we say AKAI MPC Touch?
 Electronic programming has made music not only super-available to every single audio enthusiast, but also opened a new dimension to artist`s creativity.
 Producers/beatmakers now only have to follow their hearts, and ears to make something jump out distinctively.
 To do that, besides passion and knowledge, you need a proper tool.
 We surface-touched on this in our “Top 9 Hardware Drum Machines For Hip Hop” , today we will expand our view on a specific model.
 Yes, the title says it clearly, we are going deeper under the hood of AKAI MPC Touch.

-The Commercial Picture
+The Commercial Picture Of The MPC Touch

 To know what`s the whole deal about anything and anybody, you need to start from the basic details.
 Let`s split this drummer up.
-If you never had a chance to inform yourself about it, here are the main features:

 - 7″ color multi-touch Display